Ever thought of using your seamanship skills gained through boat angling?

 On Saturday

-morning we sailed up and down Southampton water with winds as much as 28
+morning we sailed up and down Southampton water with winds of 28

 knots at times.
 We started with a couple of slabs reefed in to make the boat

-go a little slower but we still flew along at up to 8 knots.
-Then after
+go a little slower but we still flew along at 8 knots.
+Then after nipper got

-nipper got a little alarmed at the heel angle we tried a few other things
+a little alarmed at the heel angle we tried a few other things after

-after anchoring for lunch at Netley.
+anchoring for lunch off Netley.
 It was interesting practicing with

 gentle day in fairly blustery conditions but still controllable.
 On the

-Saturday night we stayed in Hythe Marina and were just 4 miles from home!
+Saturday night we berthed in Hythe Marina and were just 4 miles from home!

 Sunday was a lovely day with sunshine all day and plenty of wind (F5) for